I don't know what it is about fall, but it has rapidly become my favorite season of the year here in Hendricks County, Indiana.

 Central Indiana in general provides many opportunities to enjoy fall color, and we have even put together a list of places to see fall color within an hour of our county.

 But without a doubt, McCloud Nature Park in North Salem provides your best views here.
+It has even been recognized both regionally and even nationally for its fall color.
 Its scenic vistas as you meander on its nature trails that wind along Big Walnut Creek provide everything you need to get away from it all.

-If you want to hone in on one specific weekend to visit McCloud in the fall, I would highly recommend attending their Fall Colors Festival on Oct.
-16 this year.
+If you want to hone in on one specific weekend to visit McCloud in the fall, I would highly recommend attending their Fall Colors Festival in mid-October.
 They have so many activities that weekend to go along with the picturesque views that you will wonder if you have time for it all.

 Sample Award-Winning Apple Cider & Its Friends